astrivant/polyad/docs/operations/telemetry-agents.md

 remote cluster Pods.
 Give each release a distinct `clusterName` or configure `global.multiCluster.clusterName`, then send data to shared backends.
-For root-provisioned remote workers, keep `routeOperator: false` and use a shared, reachable `tracing.endpoint`: root-cluster Service DNS is not a cross-cluster collector address.
+For root-provisioned remote workers, keep `routeOperator: false` and use a shared, reachable `tracing.endpoint` that resolves from every worker cluster.
 Helm-installed workers may use their own local collector.

 ## References